The Scope of the Court's Authority

 Court-Authorized Gifts and Encouraging Independence

-The court may authorize a conservator to make gifts from the protected person's estate, but only after considering several factors.
-These include the protected person's prior estate plan, their history of giving, potential tax savings, the size of the estate, income and expenses, and the likelihood the person would have made the gift themselves.
+The court may authorize a conservator to make gifts from the protected person's estate.
+It considers several factors first.
+These include the prior estate plan, history of giving, potential tax savings, the size of the estate, and income and expenses.
+The conservator must also submit annual accountings to the court showing how funds were used.
+An assessment of the appointment of the physical and mental condition of the protected person may also be filed with the court.

 One provision that often gets overlooked is the court's ability to promote self-reliance.
-The statute allows the court to let the protected person manage some of their own money without the conservator's involvement.
+The statute allows the protected person to manage some of their own money.
 This might include maintaining a personal bank account for everyday expenses.

 To encourage the self-reliance and independence of a protected person, the court may grant the protected person the ability to handle part of the protected person's money or other property without the consent or supervision of the conservator.

 A.R.S. § 14-5408(C)An important safeguard: a court order establishing conservatorship does not affect the protected person's legal capacity in other areas.
-The order addresses financial management, not the person's broader rights.
+The order addresses financial management only, not the person's broader rights.